mysociety/jkan/_datasets/fms-coordinate.md

 schema: default
 title: FixMyStreet Coordinate Data
 organization: mySociety
-notes: Coordinate-level data is avaliable on request from the mySociety research team.
-See the data release documentation below.
+notes: Coordinate-level data is avaliable for research purposes from the mySociety research team.
+See the data release documentation below and get in touch.
 resources:
   - name: Enail the research team
     url: 'mailto:research@mysociety.org'